License Renewal in Georgia

 - Pay the renewal fee.
 (See the “Fees to Renew Your Driver License in Georgia" section below.)

-You will receive a temporary driver’s license to use until you receive your new card.
+You will receive a temporary driver's license to use until you receive your new card.
+If you don't receive your license in the mail, you can contact the GA DDS to check the status of your renewal.

 NOTE: If your legal name has changed and is different than your name on your document proving your identity when you renew, you must also provide a document proving your name change, such as a: